Home / Food and drink / 14 wines at dinner and a relaxing spa: a memorable stay at The Vineyard hotel Newbury

 The food from chef Daniel Galmiche was superb and immaculately paired with the wines

-Our room, a deluxe suite, overlooking the fountains at the front of the hotel had a separate lounge and bedroom
+Our bedroom was a deluxe suite, overlooking the fountains at the front of the hotel had a separate lounge and bedroom

 The spa with pool, hydrotherapy jets and plenty of loungers should you wish to sleep off the effects of the night before